 - Native Fish – Students play a game to learn what fish are native or introduced.
 They then participate in a fish trapping survey to learn what kind of fish live in the pond.
 All fish are identified and measured.

 - GIS/ Herbarium – The students tour the Forest Service and BLM herbarium and then see how GIS maps can show you lots of information about your neighborhood.

-- Native plants and their uses – Students learn about native plants and how the Paiutes use some of the plants, like baskets made from willow and mats made from tules.
-Finally they share a cup of tea made from local mint leaves.
+- Native plants and their uses – Students learn about native plants and how the Paiutes use some of the plants, such as baskets made from willow and mats made from tules.
+Finally, they share a cup of tea made from local mint leaves.